vivaria/edisonrul.ing/docs/source/cards/tytannial-princess-of-camellias.md

-# TYTANNIAL, PRINCESS OF CAMELLIAS
+# Tytannial, Princess Of Camellias

 > ① You can Tribute 1 face-up Plant-Type monster you control to negate the activation of a Spell, Trap, or Effect Monster's effect that targets a card(s) on the field and destroy it.